RSIA-LIESMARS-WHU/LSHBOX/README.md

 LSHBOX-0.1
 ==========
-##A Toolbox of Locality-Sensitive Hashing for Large Scale Image Retrieval
+##A Toolbox of Approximate Nearest Neighborhood and Locality-Sensitive Hashing

 ###Chapter 1 - Introduce